-For the second quarter in a row, the math department finds itself offering only online classes.
-With the current spread of COVID-19 Virus infections, this approach will be the safest for students and faculty alike.
+For a second year, the math department finds itself offering many of its classes online, including ours.
+With the current spread of the Delta Variant of the COVID-19 Virus infections, this approach will be the safest for students and faculty alike.
 I will do my best to make this class as much like a face-to-face class as possible.
 To achieve this goal, I am conducting the class fully synchronously.
 That is a fancy word for we will meet live, daily from Monday through Friday at our scheduled time of 8:30 am to 10:20 am.
-Yes, we meet five days each week.
+Yes, we meet five days each week and I expect all of you to be there.
 Instead of MLC-108, my favorite classroom, we will meet in Zoom.
 I will continue last quarter's practice of opening the meeting about 30 minutes early for questions or just to chat if you like.
 Similarly, I will also keep the meeting open after class until all the remaining students get a chance to get extra help and to ask their questions.
+All class sessions will be recorded and posted daily in our Canvas Class as soon as I receive the link from the Zoom software.